 Preparing The Curry

-- Stir everything well, close the pot with lid in sealing position.
+- Also add the water, stir everything well, close the pot with lid in sealing position.

 - Once the pressure is released, carefully open the pot by turning the lid onto venting position.

-- Stir well and press saute function and simmer in normal mode for another 2 to 3 minutes until the desired thickness for the gravy is reached.
+- Stir well and serve or if needed, press saute function and simmer in normal mode for another 2 to 3 minutes until the desired thickness for the gravy is reached.